jonathan-fielding/ic-readme/README.md

 ## About me

 I joined Spendesk in January 2023 as a Staff Engineer working within the Growth and Expansion group.
-Prior to my time at Spendesk I have worked at severval different tech startups, most recently at RVU where I worked across multiple teams helping to improve web performance and SEO.
+Prior to my time at Spendesk I have worked at severval different tech startups across a variety of different roles ranging from Engineering Manager, Tech Lead and 'Acting' Principal Engineer, this breadth of roles means I have a breadth of experience that I can bring to the table.

 Outside of work I have a Black Belt in Karate, write lots of little side projects, I blog on Medium and of course I couldn't write this without talking about my love for Disney and play video games.

-## My role as a staff engineer
+## My role as a Staff Engineer

 TL;DR: I am here to make sure our engineering team is successful, happy, and working on the things that are most important to help our customers, improve our product, and improve our business.
 More granularly: